d-gamedev-team/dchip/readme.md

 meaning that enabling this switch will likely **not** give you a big improvement in accuracy.
 On the other hand, using `double`'s will use twice as much memory and could lead to a performance degradation.

+**Warning:** Don't enable this switch if using DMD, the performance degradation is unreal.

 ## Links